systemetric/systemetric-website/content/posts/hills-road-student-robotics-update.md

 The team is thrilled that we can now pick up cubes (and put them down) with our arm mechanism.
 We've used a drawer runner, a linear actuator, belt with 3D printed pulleys and a pneumatic pump to construct it.

 ![Robot arm](/gallery/images/20200201_144547.jpg "Robot arm")

+The software side of our team have been working tirelessly to get the robot moving (and in the direction we want!).
+They've also modified the Student Robotics vision code to allow us to use different cameras with our robot.

+We also have an amazing plan for our theme